 The XLeap workspaces are self-documenting.
 This means that all relevant content such as the Host's instructions and participant contributions are included in the automatic Session report.
 Create the report by pressing that button in the toolbar of the Process designer.

 By default, the report holds all content.
-It can be customized before it is 'printed'.
+It can be customized before it is printed/exported.
 Content is reproduced verbatim as entered by the participants.
-Hosts edit the report in Word if required.
+Hosts can edit the report in Word if they wish.